 If your child has an education, health and care plan, we will review the plan once a year to monitor your child's progress and make sure the plan continues to meet their needs.

 The purpose of the annual review is to:

 - assess your child's progress;

-- review the special provision made for your child;
+- review the special educational provision made for your child;

 - set new targets.